 “The law of conservation of energy states that the total amount of energy in an isolated system remains constant.
 A consequence of this law is that energy cannot be created or destroyed.
 The only thing that can happen with energy in an isolated system is that it can change form, that is to say for instance kinetic energy can become thermal energy.”(Source)

 With this concept we can clearly see that the extra energy added to the atmosphere is converted into thermal heat.
 With the constant microwave frequencies passing through our atmosphere, it is easy to see how over a long period of constant use, the overall temperature levels could increase by a couple of degrees.
-Although this might seem insignificant, it is just enough to cause a conservation of energy that will lead to slight global warming.
+Although this might seem insignificant, it is just enough to cause a conservation of energy that will lead to slight Global Warming or Climate Change.

 Polar Ice Caps